skentafi/ai-eng-hackathon-starter/docs/ARCHITECTURE.md

-The detailed architecture explanation and related artifacts (for example, diagrams)
+The detailed architecture explanation and related artifacts (for example, diagrams) should be here.